Beware of the scam agents and sharks in self-publishing

 Never confuse self-publishing with vanity publishing.

-No matter how well-known or established vanity publishing is, or if it goes by a new name, new authors need to be aware that it will be a very, very expensive way to publish a book.
+It doesn’t matter how well-known or established vanity publishing is, or if it goes by a new name.
+New authors need to be aware that it will be a very, very expensive way to publish a book.

-Vanity publishing means that the author pays for everything for a book to be published, which can often amount to thousands of dollars.
+Vanity publishing means that the author pays for everything for a book to be published.
+This can often amount to thousands of dollars.

 This cost does not normally include marketing a book other than that it will possibly be available on the vanity publisher’s website.